teradici/deploy/dev/domain-controller/README.md

  ## Account Requirements

 You must have an Azure account and subscription that does not require multi-factor authentication.
-You must have a valid registration code for Teradici Cloud Access Software to be able successfully connect to, and deploy, CAM.
+You must have a valid registration code for Teradici Cloud Access Software (CAS) to be able successfully connect to, and deploy, CAM.
+To purchase a CAS license or for more information on the solution visit [Teradici Cloud Access Software.](http://www.teradici.com/products/cloud-access/cloud-access-software)

 ## Deployment Parameters
 * domainAdminUsername: The name of the administrator account to be created for the domain.
-  * This username must be short form and not UPN.
+  * This username must be short form and not a User Principal Name (UPN).
 The name cannot be 'admin.'For example 'uname' is allowed and 'uname@example.com' is not allowed.
   * You are creating this new account prior to deploying CAM.
-It is not a real Domain Account.
+It is not an existing domain account.
   * This account's username and password also becomes the local admin account for each created machine.
 * domainAdminPassword: The password for the administrator account of the new VM's and domain.
    * You are creating this password prior to deploying CAM.
-It is not a real password.
+It is not an existing password.
 * domainName: The FQDN of the Active Directory Domain to be created. **Must have a '.' like example.com or domain.local.**
   * The domain name does not need to be unique to get the system operational so if you're testing an isolated system you can use the same name for your deployments like 'mydomain.com.'
 * AzureAdminUsername: The UPN name of the Azure account with **owner** access to the subscription.
 This account cannot require MFA, or be a Service Principal, for example: uname@example.com.